social encounter

 BRASS DRAGON WYRMLING: Hostile in the Heart of Flames

-How to Use – Friendly When I came to the first chromatic dragon wyrmling, I spoke out against using wyrmlings.
+How to Use a Wyrmling as an Ally When I came to the first chromatic dragon wyrmling, I spoke out against using wyrmlings.
 I argued that dragons should feel like a formidable enemy, and that wyrmlings as villains make dragons feel weak.
 I should have added a caveat.
-That applies only when the wyrmlings are hostile.
-There are… Continue reading
+That applies only when the wyrmlings are… Continue reading

 -